polarization techniques

 polarization rotator

 A simple polarization rotator consists of a half-wave plate in linearly polarized light.
-By rotating the half-wave plate, the polarization is rotated by twice the angle of the fast axis of the half-wave plate with the plane of polarization, as shown in Figure 5A.
-We achieve variable polarization rotation by aligning the fast axis of a variable retarder at 45° to the incoming polarization and following this component with a lambda/4 plate with its slow axis aligned with the incoming polarization, as shown in Figure 5B.
-The amount of rotation achieved depends on the amount of delay exhibited by the first retarder.
-The polarization axis is rotated through an angle that is half the phase shift provided by the variable retarder.
+Rotating the half-wave plate rotates the polarization by twice the angle of the half-wave plate's fast axis with the polarization plane, as shown in Figure 5A.
+We achieve variable polarization rotation by aligning the fast axis of a variable retarder at 45° to the incoming polarization and following this component with a lambda/4 plate whose slow axis is aligned with the incoming polarization, as shown in Figure 5B.
+The amount of rotation achieved depends on the amount of deceleration exhibited by the first decelerator.
+The polarization axis is rotated by an angle that is half the phase shift provided by the variable retarder.

-Figure A - Linear light in the vertical direction
+Figure A – Linear light in vertical direction

 Figure B - Variable polarization rotation with a variable retarder